 - Drive interest on social media.
 Share snippets on Instagram or the full infographic on Pinterest.

 - Make a roundup infographic.
-Collect quotes from influencers, compile them in an infographic and write a blog post around it.
+Collect quotes from influencers, compile them into an infographic and write a blog post on that.
+Here’s an example: 61 Women In Tech Speak Up [Infographic]

 - Summarize key points in a white paper or ebook.